 If you purchase ADSs in this offering, you will pay more for each ADS on a per share basis than the corresponding amount paid by existing shareholders for their ordinary shares.
-As a result, you will experience immediate and substantial dilution of approximately US\$13.88 per ADS.
-This number represents the difference between our pro forma net tangible book value per ADS as of June 30, 2017, after giving effect to this offering and the initial public offering price of US\$14.50 per ADS.
+As a result, you will experience immediate and substantial dilution of approximately US\$12.50 per ADS.
+This number represents the difference between our pro forma net tangible book value per ADS as of June 30, 2017, after giving effect to this offering and the assumed initial public offering price of US\$13.00 per ADS, which is the mid-point of the estimated range of the initial public offering price shown on the cover page of this prospectus.
 See "Dilution" for a more complete description of how the value of your investment in our ADSs will be diluted upon the completion of this offering.